Weight Loss Surgery Revision

 Overstitch Gastric Bypass Revision

 Most patients who undergo gastric bypass are able to maintain successful results, but occasionally a patient may eventually experience an enlargement of the stomach pouch or the stoma which can lead to weight gain.
-Texas Laparoscopic Consultants is pleased to offer an innovative surgery option for patients who find themselves with excess weight after a previous bariatric surgery.
+Texas Laparoscopic Consultants, a partner of Nobilis Health, is pleased to offer an innovative surgery option for patients who find themselves with excess weight after a previous bariatric surgery.
 This safe and effective endoscopic bariatric revision procedure is designed to reduce the size of an enlarged pouch or stoma.*

 How Does Overstitch Revision Work?